Senior Plsql Developer

 • Example: Partitioning a customer table by region can improve query performance for regional ana...read more

-Q9.
-What is hard and soft parse
+Q. What is hard parsing and soft parsing?

 Ans.